-4. To return the outboard motor to the normal running position, place the gear shift lever in neutral, then slightly tilt the outboard motor up.
+4. To return the outboard motor to the normal running position, place the remote control lever / gear shift lever in neutral, then slightly tilt the outboard motor up.
 Set the tilt lock lever and shallow water lever to the lock position and slowly tilt the outboard motor down.

-EMU28090 Power trim and tilt models / power tilt models
+Power trim and tilt models